Trinity University: History

+In 2023, Trinity University announced it would be moving all sports to the Southern Athletic Association.
+Trinity completed the move in Fall 2025.

+Achievements

-Trinity fields strong teams, evidenced by its finishes in the National Association of Collegiate Directors of Athletics (NACDA) Learfield Directors' Cup, which recognizes the strength of athletic programs by division.
-Since the Directors' Cup inception in 1995, Trinity has finished in the top 10 on five occasions out of over 400 Division Ill programs; it finished 31st in 2017–18.
+Since the NACDA Directors' Cup inception in 1995, Trinity has finished in the top 10 on five occasions out of over 400 Division Ill programs; it finished 31st in 2017–18.
+Trinity also has won national championships in women's basketball (spring 2003) and men's soccer (fall 2003).

+Tennis

 Trinity has historically had a strong tennis program.
-In 1963, Al G. Hill, Jr, grandson of oilman H L Hunt, entered as a Freshman Tennis Player.
+In 1963, Al G. Hill Jr, grandson of oilman H L Hunt, entered as a Freshman Tennis Player.
 When he graduated in 1967 as Tiger Captain, the College Tennis Courts were named after him.
 Under the tutelage of Coach Clarence Mabry, Trinity Player Chuck McKinley won the Wimbledon Singles Championship in 1963 and was rated the #1 men's Singles Player in the World.
 With partner Dennis Ralston, McKinley won the US Men's Doubles Championship in 1961, 1963, and 1964.
 McKinley and Ralston also played all of the matches while winning the Davis Cup for the US in 1963.
 All of these accomplishments occurred while McKinley was a Trinity undergraduate.

 In 1970, as a freshman at Trinity, Brian Gottfried won the USTA boys 18s Singles Championship, as well as the Doubles Championship with Alexander Mayer.
 In 1972 Trinity won the NCAA Division I Men's Tennis Championship.
 The Tiger Captain that year, Dick Stockton, won the NCAA Men's Singles Championship.
 The Women's Team won the NCAA Collegiate National championship in 1968, 1969, 1973, 1975, and 1976.
 As recently as 2000, the men's and women's programs each won NCAA Division III National Championships.

+Football

 In the 2007 Trinity v.
 Millsaps football game on October 27, 2007, trailing by two points with two seconds left, the Tigers used 15 laterals covering 60 yards for a touchdown to give Trinity the win as time expired.
 The unlikely play was named the top sports moment of the year by Time Magazine as well as the "Game Changing Performance of the Year" by Pontiac.